 If a failure occurs in the slideout electrical or hydraulic systems, and the room will not retract using the control switch, you can manually retract the room using the emergency winch system described below.
-The winch is stored beneath the forward dinette seat.
+The winch is stored in a basement storage compartment.